Your expert guide to public art, hip havens, and where to stay to see it all

 Sun-Dek Beach House is, just like Boynton Beach, completely and totally unique.
 All of the property’s accommodations are one-to-two-bedroom suites, which provide a comfortable, home-like alternative to some of the more orthodox hotel offerings.
 All just steps away from the beach!

 There’s simply no trip to Downtown Delray Beach complete without a stop in one of its neighborhood arts districts: Pineapple Grove.
 Just a quick turn away from Atlantic Avenue, the area features a long list of hot restaurants, fashionable boutiques and some of the destination’s top cultural organizations.
 Old School Square could be described as a district on its own!
-The arts center has four different arts properties, each with their own unique charm: the Cornell Art Museum, the Crest Theatre, the Pavilion and the Fieldhouse.
+The arts center has four different arts properties, each with their own unique charm: the Cornell Art Museum, the Crest Theatre (currently closed), the Pavilion, and the Fieldhouse.
 Looking for a bit of nightlife?
-Skip the clubs and head to Arts Garage, where you can see some of South Florida’s best jazz, Latin and rock artists in an intimate setting.
+Skip the clubs and head to Arts Garage, where you can see some of South Florida’s best jazz, Latin, and rock artists in an intimate setting.